kylewilson3/Firework_Simulation/README.md

-TO PLAY THE FIREWORK SIMULATION (ON WINDOWS)
+TO PLAY THE FIREWORK SIMULATION (ON WINDOWS):
 1. Open the folders in this order: out -> artifacts -> Animation_jar
 2. Click on Animation.jar
 3. Press "Download" to download the file called Animation.jar